gluobe/container-workshop/Lab 1 - Install Docker/README.md

 If Docker is running properly, you should see both `Client` and `Server` version details.
 In this step, you issued a CLI command which communicated over the local Unix socket on which the daemon or service is listening.
 This socket is `/var/run/docker.sock` by default and is owned by `root`.

-NOTE: ensure that you have Docker Version 1.12 or higher running, otherwise you might run into issues in later labs.

 ## Update scoring
 Run `checkscore` once your reach this task to update your scoring for this lab!